Plasmodiophora brassicae: Control

 Controlling P. brassicae can be quite difficult.
 There are two main ways to help control this organism.
 The first way would be cultural control and the other is chemical control.
 Within cultural control the objective is to keep the fungi under control so that it does not affect the farmers' profit.
 Do this by removing the fungus' favorable conditions which are excessive moisture in the soil, temperatures ranging from 18 to 25 degrees Celsius, and low pH in the soil.
 Good draining soil while also raising the pH of the soil by adding lime powder are good non-chemical ways to control P. brassicae.
-Within chemicals there are soil sterilants and Fungicides that can be sprayed into the fields of effected soils.
+Within chemicals there are soil sterilants and Fungicides that can be sprayed into the fields of affected soils.